flaviodorta/todofeito-app-old-2/client/to-do.md

 - add placeholder to all lists
 - fix lists in all pages
 - add todo list in label
+- fix project link page

 # to do

-- fix project link page
 - search todo
-- todo modal
+- user settings modal
-- add sidebar resizable (react-resizable)
+- add i18n
 - add flat design to no todos
 - add favicon
-- user settings modal
-- add i18n
 - fix reponsible details

 - refactor server